luckyhyosun/fullstackopen/README.md

 + **[useEffect](https://fullstackopen.com/en/part2/getting_data_from_server#effect-hooks)** – run side effects (like data fetching, subscriptions, or DOM updates).
 And it takes two parameters - a function, the effect itself.

 **⚡ Rules of Hooks**
-The useState function (as well as the useEffect function introduced later on in the course) **must not be called** from inside of a loop, a conditional expression, or any place that is not a function defining a component.
+The useState function (as well as the useEffect function) **must not be called** from inside of a loop, a conditional expression, or any place that is not a function defining a component.
 This must be done to ensure that the hooks are always called in the same order, and if this isn't the case the application will behave erratically.

 To recap, hooks may only be called from the inside of a function body that defines a React component.